Workplace Menopause Action Plans & Education

 This is where a different approach is needed.

-Using a co-design approach, the audit identifies:
+Using a co-design approach, the Action Plan process identifies:

 • Which policies are working